Wandalen/wMathVector/doc/eng/tutorial/Introduction.md

 - The method `eGet( i )` ( from "element get" ) is intended to get the value of the i-th element.
 - The method `eSet( i, e )` ( from "element set" ) is intended to set the value of i-th element.
-- The field `length` is a length of vector, the quantity of elements.
+- The field `length` is a length of the vector in elements.

 ### An example of creating a complex vector format